SSO goes big on Beethoven in new season

 On Nov 6 and 7, the SSO will play Beethoven's Ninth Symphony featuring his iconic Ode To Joy, led by Japanese conductor Masaaki Suzuki.

-The composer's Fifth Symphony, among other works, will also be showcased in two concerts led by Estonia-born conductor Neeme Jarvi on Nov 13 and 14.
+The composer's Fifth Symphony, among other works, will also be showcased in two concerts conducted by Estonia-born conductor Neeme Jarvi on Nov 13 and 14.

 Polish pianist Krystian Zimerman will perform and conduct all five Beethoven piano concertos in a series titled Emperor of the Piano, while Seoul-born violinist Ye-Eun Choi will be the soloist for Beethoven's Violin Concerto.